Siddharthss500/Implementation-of-Neural-Embedding-models-for-Text/README.md

 The problem is to optimize the model parameters and word embeddings for a sentence classification problem.
 An alternate optimization technique is currently implemented which optimizes model parameters along with word embeddings.

+### Next Step

-The next step is to buils a non-linear classifier model in tensorflow which implements an attention based mechanism.
+The next step is to build a non-linear classifier model in tensorflow which implements an attention based mechanism.

 ## Scope of the project